n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.paddle.md

+---
+title: Paddle node - n8n Documentation
+description: Documentation for the Paddle node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Paddle

 [Paddle](https://www.paddle.com/) is an all-in-one SaaS Commerce platform for software and SaaS companies to run and grow their business.